 - Create an enabling structure that facilitates, not impedes, teamwork

-- Provide a supportive organisational context
+- Provide a supportive organizational context

 - Make competent team-focused coaching available to the team